 - 5.2.1.
 Following completion of construction, the main contractor will be responsible for defects over a set period.
-Towards the end of the construction period the CEMP will be developed as a HEMP which will include the monitoring and management arrangements going forward during future maintenance and operation.
+Towards the end of the construction period the CEMP and the LEMP will be developed as a HEMP which will include the monitoring and management arrangements going forward during future maintenance and operation.
 The Scheme must be operated and maintained in accordance with the HEMP. - 5.2.2.
 Maintenance of the trunk road network is the responsibility of the Applicant, whilst maintenance of the local road network is the responsibility of the local highway authority.
 Therefore, the main Scheme alignment and its proposed junctions will be maintained by the Applicant.
 Side roads, link roads (including East Linkhall Access Road and West Linkhall Access Road) and the de-trunked A1 will be adopted by NCC. - 5.2.3.
 Short-term maintenance and repair activities are likely to comprise inspections on the new works and installed assets, and any unplanned works due to damage to assets in events such as road traffic incidents.
 Longer term maintenance and repair works will include measures such as road restraint systems and traffic and road markings. - 5.2.4.
-There will also be on-going (annual) inspections and general routine maintenance works such as debris removal, sweeping, litter picking and weed killing will still be required. - 5.2.5.
-In the longer term, expected planned maintenance will include activities such as resurfacing the road and replacement of assets when they become life expired.
+There will also be on-going (annual) inspections and general routine maintenance works such as debris removal, sweeping, litter picking and weed killing will still be required.